 Tell the Birds Your Body is Not a Gun

-By Rayanne Haines, launching in April
+By Rayanne Haines, launches online April 27th, 7:00PM MST

 Tell the Birds Your Body is not a Gun, is a book of minimalist poetry, prose poems and poetic essays exploring family grief, healing, and trauma through the female lens.
 Tell the Birds Your Body is not a Gun is a visceral narrative that questions our relationship with religion and challenges how we reflect on our own memories of trauma.
 As readers look to the past in the manuscript, they are asked to examine how each of them would experience and react to grief and abuse.

 Lisa Richter has won the National Jewish Book Awards Berru Award in Memory of Ruth and Bernie Weinflash

 To quote editor Micheline Maylor, Nautilus & Bone (Quartet 2020), “… is an outstanding book, the writing is stunning and a true poets’ book for its ability in both form and narrative, and that is, although admittedly biased, absolutely accurate.”

 Visit the link below for more information on this prestigious and most deserved award.

 A Selected History of Soul Speak, by Andrea Thompson